UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography

 \subsection{Experiments on Real-World (AAPM Grand Challenge) Data}

 We next compared UncertaINR to state-of-the-art reconstruction approaches, on the real-world AAPM dataset, described in Section~\ref{sec:exp_setup}.
-Results are reported in Table~\ref{tab:aapm_results}.
+Results are reported in Table~\ref{tab:aapm_results}, with further analysis on variability and significance in Appendix~\ref{sec:aapm_variability}.
 UncertaINRs were trained with MCD, DEs of INRs, DEs of MCD UINRs, and HMC -- all implemented with TV regularization.
 More information about dataset and model hyperparameters is given in Appendix~\ref{sec:uncertainr_appendix}.
 To understand the effect of UQ on reconstruction accuracy, we implemented our end-to-end INR without UQ (``INR'' in Table~\ref{tab:aapm_results}), similar to \citet{NEURIPS2020_55053683}'s proposal.
 For 60-views, MCD UINRs, DE UINRs and DE MCD UINRs outperformed INRs, whereas HMC UINRs were competitive, but underperformed.
 Overall, adding UQ did not harm INR reconstruction accuracy.

-The lowest block of Table~\ref{tab:aapm_results} presents results of CNNs trained on large datasets: FBP-Unet, GM-Red, and these methods with CoIL.
-We emphasize that these methods are trained on large datasets, while INRs require only a handful of images for hyperparameter tuning.
+The lowest block of Table~\ref{tab:aapm_results} presents results of CNNs trained on large datasets: FBP-UNet, GM-RED\footnote{Note that, while the COIL work leveraged GM-RED trained with deep image denoisers, RED can be used with denoisers that require less training data.}, and these methods with CoIL.
+We emphasize that these methods are trained on \textit{large} training datasets, while INRs require only a handful of images for hyperparameter tuning.
 Thus, the results of these methods provide an upper bound on the reconstruction accuracy expected of UncertaINRs, but the two are not directly comparable.

-Nevertheless, all (U)INRs achieve competitive performance, reaching accuracies within 1dB (60-views) or 1.5dB (120-views) of the best (unfair) CNN.
+Nevertheless, all (U)INRs achieve competitive performance, reaching accuracies within 1dB (60-views) or 1.5dB (120-views) of the best (large training dataset) CNN.
 In fact, in the low-measurement regime (60-views), all (U)INRs achieved competitive performance with the highest reconstruction accuracy UINR (DE-5 MCD UINR) -- which outperformed all methods, except FBP-UNET with CoIL.